ipikuka/remark-flexible-paragraphs/README.md

 ## When should I use this?

-This plugin is useful if you want to **add a custom paragraph** in markdown, _with alignment support, custom class names, custom classifications, and also additional properties_.
-This plugin also give an option to wrap the paragraph with a container. **You can easily center or align paragraphs with the `remark-flexible-paragraphs`.**
+**`remark-flexible-paragraphs`** is useful if you want to **add a custom paragraph** in markdown, _with alignment support, custom class names, custom classifications, and also additional properties_.
+This plugin also give an option to wrap the paragraph with a container. **You can easily center or align paragraphs with `remark-flexible-paragraphs`.**

 ## Installation